Asymptotic behaviour for a class of non-monotone delay differential systems with applications: Sharp criteria for systems with autonomous coefficients

 \section{Sharp criteria for systems with autonomous coefficients}

 The case of an autonomous system \eqref{3}, or of \eqref{3} with constant coefficients but time-varying delays, is particularly important in applications.
 For these situations, the matrices $A,B,D,M$ in \eqref{3.2} are autonomous, and their properties play an important role in the analysis of the asymptotic behaviour of solutions.
-For the sake of completeness, whenever convenient, some elements from matrix theory will be recalled.
+For the sake of completeness and convenience of the reader, some elements from matrix theory will be recalled here.
 We start with some definitions. \begin{defn} Let $N=[n_{ij}]$ be a square matrix.
-The matrix $N$ is said to be {\it reducible} if there is a simultaneous permutation of rows and columns that brings $N$ to the form
+The matrix $N$ is said to be {\bf reducible} if there is a simultaneous permutation of rows and columns that brings $N$ to the form

-with $N_{11}$ and $N_{22}$ square matrices; $N$ is an {\it irreducible matrix} if it is not reducible.
-For $N$ with nonpositive off-diagonal entries (i.e., $n_{ij}\le 0$ for $i\ne j$), $N$ is said to be a {\it non-singular M-matrix} (respectively an {\it M-matrix}) if all its eigenvalues have positive (respectively nonnegative) real parts.
-We say that $N$ is a {\it cooperative matrix} if it has nonnegative off-diagonal entries (i.e., $n_{ij}\ge 0$ for $i\ne j$). \end{defn}
+with $N_{11}$ and $N_{22}$ square matrices; $N$ is an {\bf irreducible matrix} if it is not reducible.
+For $N$ with nonpositive off-diagonal entries (i.e., $n_{ij}\le 0$ for $i\ne j$), $N$ is said to be a {\bf non-singular M-matrix} if all its eigenvalues have positive real parts.
+We say that $N$ is a {\bf cooperative matrix} if it has nonnegative off-diagonal entries (i.e., $n_{ij}\ge 0$ for $i\ne j$). \end{defn}

 The reader should be aware that many authors use the term {\it M-matrix} with the above meaning of the term {\it non-singular M-matrix}.
-For alternative definitions and more properties on M-matrices, see \cite{Fiedler}.
-Namely, it is important to remark that, for a square matrix $N$ with nonpositive off-diagonal entries, $N$ is a non-singular M-matrix if and only if there exists a vector $u\gg 0$ such that $Nu\gg 0$; when $N$ is irreducible, $N$ is an M-matrix if and only if there exists a vector $u\gg 0$ such that $Nu\ge0$; moreover, if $Nu\ge0$ for some vector $u\gg 0$ then $N$ is an M-matrix, but in general the converse is not true for reducible matrices.
+For alternative definitions and properties of M-matrices, see \cite{Fiedler}.
+Namely, it is important to remark that, for a square matrix $N$ with nonpositive off-diagonal entries, $N$ is a non-singular M-matrix if and only if there exists a vector $u\gg 0$ such that $Nu\gg 0$.

 System \eqref{3} with constant coefficients becomes